oracle-quickstart/oci-logan-fluentd-output-plugin/README.md

 ### Input Plugin Configuration

-The incoming log events must be in a specific format so that the Fluentd plugin provided by Oracle can process the log data, chunk them, and transfer them to OCI Logging Analytics.
+The incoming log events must be in a specific format so that the Fluentd plugin provided by Oracle can process the log data, chunk them, and transfer them to OCI Log Analytics.

    - [Verify the format of the incoming log events](https://docs.oracle.com/en/learn/oci_logging_analytics_fluentd/#verify-the-format-of-the-incoming-log-events)